History of Boiled Peanuts:

-Boiled peanuts are a traditional snack in South Carolina, North Carolina,
+Boiled Peanuts, the Southern snack food.
+Boiled peanuts are a traditional snack food in South Carolina, North Carolina,

-Georgia, northern Florida, Alabama, and Mississippi.
+Georgia, northern Florida, Alabama, and Mississippi (I have heard that Texans also enjoy this custom).
 They are an acquired taste, but according

 according to most people, they are worth the trouble.